Suspected food poisoning

 If you suspect that a food product or beverage that you consumed caused symptoms of food poisoning, please notify the municipal food control authority.
 The notification should be submitted to the food control authority of the area in which the food premises (such as a restaurant, café or workplace cafeteria) are located.

 You should also submit a notification if you suspect that a food product that you bought at a store caused symptoms of food poisoning.
 In this case the notification should be submitted to the food control authority of the area in which the store is located.
 In Helsinki, the notification should be submitted to the Environment services' Food Safety unit.

 The responsibilities of a municipal food control authority include investigating suspected cases of food poisoning, taking samples of the suspected food products and carrying out inspections of affected food premises if necessary.

 Upon being informed of a suspected case of food poisoning, a food industry operator is obligated to notify the municipal food control authority of the suspected food poisoning without delay and to retain the suspected food product for possible sampling.

-You can submit a notification of suspected food poisoning to the City of Helsinki Environment Centre using an online form.
+You can submit a notification of suspected food poisoning to the Food Safety unit using an online form.